dolind/cheese_classifier/README.md

 To run with github pages the model must be added to git without git lfs.

 Github has a 100MB file size limit.

+To avoid git issues, i work on a local branch `hf-branch` and push to huggingface with `git push space hf-branch:main`